The 2020 Melbourne International Comedy Festival will take place from 25 March to 19 April 2020.

-RAW Comedy gigs take place in capital cities and regional centres early 2017.
+RAW Comedy heats and finals are on now!.
 The Roadshow takes place across the country between late April and July each year following the Melbourne International Comedy Festival, and the international leg not long after.

 Comedy does happen all year round and, although the Festival doesn't run gigs outside of our events, you should check out local comedy rooms that might be running tonight.